Play Game

 "Play Game" (玩遊戲 (Wán yóuxì)) is a song recorded by Taiwanese Mandopop singer-songwriter William Wei.
 The song was recorded and released as a promotional single for Microsoft Office 365.
 The song was released as a single by Linfair Records on 19 September 2015.

 An accompanying music video was released on 14 September 2015.
 It was directed by Kidding (許智彥).
 A subsequent extended version music video was released on 28 October 2015, featuring Wei with 156 selected fans.

 Background and composition

-“Play Game" is an uptempo electropop song, with an electro beat and elements of trance.
-The song was written by Wei and the Taiwanese team from Microsoft Office 365.
-In a radio interview, Wei explained that the song was inspired from his experiences in playing online games.
-Wei shared that he plays online games to relieve stress.
-However, he often ends up feeling even more agitated and frustrated due to the competitiveness of the games.
-Wei felt that life is like a game – we often get so involved in the game that we forget that we are playing a game.
+“Play Game" is an uptempo electropop song with an electro beat and elements of trance.
+It was written by Wei in collaboration with the Taiwanese Microsoft Office 365 team.
+In a radio interview, Wei explained that the song was inspired by his experiences playing online games.
+Wei shared that although he often played to relieve stress, he sometimes became more agitated and frustrated due to the competitiveness of the games.
+Wei compared life to a game – we often get so involved in the game that we forget that we are playing a game.
 Taking life too seriously will rob us of happiness and fun.
 Wei hopes that everyone can re-align our perspectives and enjoy the things we do in life.